Southeastern Fisheries

 Executive Committee

-President: Eugene Raffield, Raffield Fisheries
+Chairman of the Board: Eugene Raffield, Raffield Fisheries

-Vice President: Mike Merrifield, Wild Ocean Market
+President: Mike Merrifield, Wild Ocean Market

 Directors